 Warehouse:

 One (1) 110v, 20 amp, four-plex receptacle to be mounted approximately 4 ft.
 AFF, at every other column, lengthwise along the center of the building.
+TBD, can be applied to TI Allowance.

 One (1) 110v, 20 amp, four-plex receptacle to be mounted approximately 4 ft.
 AFF, between each truck dock door.

-Exterior - If there is roof-mounted equipment, receptacles are to be provided on the roof.
-Receptacles to be GFI type.
+TBD, can be applied to TI Allowance.

 A four zone, building wide paging system shall be provided.
 Include a

 $30,000 allowance for the rough-in and complete paging system.
+TBD, can be applied to TI Allowance.

 Electrical power is to be provided for external signs and landscaping.
+TBD, can be applied to TI Allowance.

 Provide exit and emergency lighting, per code requirements.

 Provide telephone outlets throughout the warehouse and office areas.
 Provide all requirements of local telephone company.
+TBD, can be applied to TI Allowance.

-Provide power to the following equipment:
+Provide power to the following equipment: TBD, can be applied to TI Allowance

 Three (3) powered conveyors